 This area of southern France is synonymous with the world’s most thrilling cycle race: the Tour de France.
 The Mont Ventoux climbing stage is one of the tour’s most challenging, and many cycling fans who come to spectate during the race often return to take up the challenge themselves.

 To explore the neighbouring villages and market towns of Vaison-la-Romaine, Séguret, Gigondas, Beaumes, Malaucène, and Crestet, a few bikes are available at the property for guests’ use, but professional and semi-professional cycle hire can be arranged ahead of your visit to La Verriere.
-Specifuy your needs at the time of booking on-line or contact email@example.com as soon as you’ve booked your stay.
+Specify your needs at the time of booking on-line or contact firstname.lastname@example.org as soon as you’ve booked your stay.

 Guided Cycling Tours in the Rhone